Do you wait until you notice a problem before visiting your eye doctor for an eye exam? Or do you schedule routine check-ups?

 Find an eye exam near you!

-Now that you are aware of all the reasons to have regular eye exams and what to expect during your appointment, we hope you’ll contact us to schedule a visit to our welcoming Akron optometry practice!
+Now that you are aware of all the reasons to have regular eye exams and what to expect during your appointment, we hope you’ll contact us to schedule a visit to our welcoming Cuyahoga Falls optometry practice!